bitrise-io/devcenter/_articles/troubleshooting/frequent-ios-issues.md

 ---
 ## Searching for errors and issues in Xcode generated output

 {% include message_box.html type="note" title="Xcode output" content="The solutions presented here apply only to the raw, unfiltered output of Xcode.
-Every official Bitrise Xcode step has an `Output Tool` input with an `xcodebuild` option_._ If you can't find the error reason in the logs, make sure to switch the `Output Tool` option any Xcode Step you use to `xcodebuild` (Xcode's Command Line Tool).
+Every official Bitrise Xcode step has an `Output Tool` input with an `xcodebuild` option.
+If you can't find the error reason in the logs, make sure to switch the `Output Tool` option of any Xcode Step you use to `xcodebuild` (Xcode's Command Line Tool).
 This results in a verbose output but will include everything the way it's produced by `xcodebuild`. "%}

 Search for `error:` in the Xcode logs: in 99% of the cases the error message covers the reason for your issues.

 If that doesn't work, search for `warning:`.
 In rare cases Xcode doesn't print an `error:` even if it fails.

-If you have the logs on your own machine then you can run something like this in your Terminal:
+If you have the logs on your own machine, then you can run something like this in your Terminal:

     grep --color 'error:' my.log
     grep --color 'warning:' my.log